 Inc: Commercial Gross Receipts or Sales (Line 1)

 Inc: Education Gross Receipts or Sales (Line 1)

 Inc: Second Shooting Gross Receipts or Sales (Line 1)

-NOTE: If you earned $600+ from anyone you were an independent contractor for within that year but they did not send you a 1099-Misc Form, just report it as another General Income category.
+NOTE: If you earned $600+ from anyone you were an independent contractor for within that year but they did not send you a 1099-NEC Form, just report it as another General Income category.